LitGrey-Technologies/Optician-Dynamics/readme.md

 # Optician Dynamics <img src="https://github.com/LitGrey-Technologies/Optician-Dynamics/blob/main/od_logo.png" data-canonical-src="https://github.com/LitGrey-Technologies/Optician-Dynamics/blob/main/od_logo.png" width="70" height="40" align="center"/>

-Let Optician Dynamics, the world's leading complete software for optician business, manage your business.
+Optician Dynamics, the world's leading software provide optical inventory management software and solutions to maximize cash flow while delivering high-level service to your customers.
 It is designed with the purpose of taking control of your business and making it much easier to manage.
-It will relieve you of all those headaches like account management, building stock, sales & purchase.
 With a professional and user-friendly interface, it becomes much easier to maintain your business well.
 You will have more time and energy to do what you love the most - sell glasses and help people see!

 ## Screenshots